alenaks/PhD-Dissertation/README.md

-# Dissertation
-Tool-assisted induction of subregular languages and mappings
+# Tool-assisted induction of subregular languages and mapping

-The draft is NOT finalized!